 If you drive along the D32 road of Gruissan in Narbonne, you’ll see a small gravel driveway with a wood sign that reads “Materiaux anciens,” where you can sell and buy used building materials like sculptures and fountains.
 Right next to the sign is yet another replica of the statue of liberty.

 The statue used to be at the entrance of the hotel Liberté (now port hotel) and was probably sold off as part of a liquidation sale.

-The 1.35 M, 80 kg replica of the statue of liberty in Nice France is located on the Quai des Etats Unis where she stands tall as she watches over the sea.
+The 1.35 M, 80 kg replica of the Liberty statue in Nice, France, is located on the Quai des Etats Unis where she stands tall as she watches over the sea.
 Purchased in 2011 by the municipality for 110 630 euros, she was installed in February of 2014.

-In the centre of a roundabout in the town of Ourville-en-Caux, stands a 6m blue replica of the statue of liberty.
-According to the cities official website, someone purchased the replica second hand from the Noctuel hotel chain and installed it on their property.
-It was then auctioned off twice until it was purchased from a few companies in Ourville who later donated it to the town.
+In the centre of a roundabout in Ourville-en-Caux, stands a 6m blue replica of the statue of liberty.
+According to the cities official website, someone purchased the replica secondhand from the Noctuel hotel chain and installed it on their property.
+It was then auctioned off twice until it was purchased from a few companies in Ourville, who later donated it to the town.
 And voila!

 26- Ploreren: Statue of Liberty Replica

 This white replica of the statue of liberty in the city of Ploeren sits at the end of the driveway of a land yacht company called “Seagull chars à voile.”
 It measures 7 metres tall and can be seen by commuters along the N165 (Nantes-Brest expressway), many of whom stop to take selfies in front of lady liberty.